biopragmatics/biosynonyms/README.md

 |-------------------------------------------------|-------------|----------------------------------------------------------------------------------------------------------------------|
 | [hgnc:22979](https://bioregistry.io/hgnc:22979) | PI(3,4,5)P3 | [pubmed:29623928](https://bioregistry.io/pubmed:29623928), [pubmed:20817957](https://bioregistry.io/pubmed:20817957) |

+## Known Limitations

+It's hard to know which exact matches between different vocabularies could be used to deduplicate synonyms.
+Right now, this isn't covered but some partial solutions already exist that could be adopted.

 ## License

 All data are available under CC0 license.
 All code is available under MIT